keajs/kea-docs/docs/guide/concepts.md

 ---

 :::note
-This doc describes the different parts of Kea and how to they all fit together.
-After reading this, you'll know enough of Kea to be dangerous!

-Then follow up with [More Concepts](/docs/guide/more) to be unstoppable!
+This doc describes the core parts of Kea.
+After reading this, you'll know 80% of everything you need to know.
+Then follow up with [Additional Concepts](/docs/guide/more) to learn the rest.
 :::

 ## Logic